Teardown (video game): Plot

 Teardown's story is primarily told through emails that the player character receives.
-The game takes place in the fictional Löckelle Municipality and the player controls the unnamed owner of Löckelle Teardown Services.
-The company is facing financial hardships due to a lack of clients, so the owner accepts a dubious job from Gordon Woo, who requests that an old building be destroyed during the night to make way for his Evertides Mall.
-On the day after the demolition, the owner's mother, Tracy, alerts them that the razed building had been under cultural heritage protection and that a traffic camera had caught the company vehicle entering the site.
-Löckelle Police Department criminal investigator Parisa Terdiman agrees not to pursue an investigation if the owner helps her investigate Lawrence Lee Junior and his company, Lee Chemicals.
-Under her orders, the owner repeatedly breaks into the Lee Chemicals premises and Lee's private properties to retrieve information about a mystery client.
+The game takes place in the fictional Löckelle Municipality, and the player controls the owner of Löckelle Teardown Services.
+The company is facing financial hardship due to a lack of clients, so the owner accepts a dubious job from Gordon Woo, the general manager of the Evertides Mall, who requests an old building to be destroyed during the night to make way for the mall's construction.
+On the day after the demolition, the owner's mother, Tracy, alerts them to the fact that the razed building was under cultural heritage protection and that a traffic camera had caught the company vehicle entering the site.
+Parisa Terdiman, a Löckelle Police Department criminal investigator, agrees not to pursue an investigation if the owner helps her investigate Lawrence Lee Junior and his company, Lee Chemicals.
+Under her orders, the owner repeatedly breaks into the premises of Lee Chemicals and into Lee's private properties to retrieve information about a mystery client.

-While Lee and Woo repeatedly request destruction jobs aimed at the other, Terdiman discovers that Lee Chemicals' client is BlueTide, an energy drink producer run by Mr Amanatides.
-As no official records exist on Amanatides, Terdiman asks the owner to retrieve communication data from BlueTide's premises on Hollowrock Island and accounting data from Lee Chemicals.
+While Lee and Woo repeatedly request destruction jobs aimed at the other, Terdiman discovers that the Lee Chemicals client is BlueTide, an energy drink producer run by a Mr. Amanatides.
+As no official records exist on Amanatides, Terdiman asks the owner to retrieve communication data from BlueTide's premises on Hollowrock Island, as well as accounting data from Lee Chemicals.
 Through Woo, Amanatides learns of the owner's services and hires them to increase BlueTide's security by obtaining confidential information on autonomous guard robots.
-In the meantime, Tracy purchases a new company vehicle and retains the old one for herself.
 As Terdiman investigates an unknown substance found in BlueTide's drinks, a leftover shipping label recovered from Hollowrock Island reveals that Amanatides controls the Evertides Mall and uses it as a repackaging hub for the substance.
-Shipping logs from the Evertides Mall leads the owner to the Muratori Islands, where Terdiman orders them to secure evidence and destroy the local supply chain.
+Shipping logs from the Evertides Mall lead the owner to the Muratori Islands, where Terdiman orders them to secure evidence and destroy the local supply chain.

-As a result of the disruptions on Hollowrock Island, at the Evertides Mall, and on the Muratori Islands, Amanatides fires Woo as the mall's manager and begins a revenge plot against who he believes harmed BlueTide's business.
+As a result of the disruptions on Hollowrock Island, at the Evertides Mall, and on the Muratori Islands, Amanatides fires Woo as the mall's manager and plots revenge against those who he believes harmed BlueTide's business.
 He orders the owner to retrieve a truck, autonomous robots, and nitroglycerin.
 Amanatides uses these components to assemble a destructive machine he dubs the Truxterminator.
-Terdiman and the Löckelle Police Department raid Hollowrock Island and apprehend Amanatides, who reveals that he had already deployed the Truxterminator to destroy the town of Cullington, where he had spotted the former Löckelle Teardown Services company vehicle in Tracy's driveway.
+Terdiman and the Löckelle Police Department raid Hollowrock Island and apprehend Amanatides, who reveals that he had already deployed the Truxterminator to destroy the town of Cullington, where he had spotted a Löckelle Teardown Services company vehicle in Tracy's driveway.
 Tracy is unaware of her fate as she is trying out her new tanning bed, so the owner arrives in Cullington and safely guides the Truxterminator through the town and into the sea.